Which Table is Right for You?

 Unfortunately, tables can vary so drastically in price that giving you a range as we have with our other furniture products would not be helpful.
 A modest side table is orders of magnitude less expensive than a 30-foot, solid oak conference table (yes, we did indeed receive a request for a 30-foot table).

-However, we can break down the factors that most impact will affect the cost so that you can better judge what a fair price is, and what is not.
+However, we can break down the factors that most impact the cost so that you can better judge what a fair price is, and what is not.

 Size & Shape

 Naturally, the larger the work surface you elect to use for your table, the more expensive your table will be.
 Your desired shape can also increase your cost.
 Many manufacturers will add surcharges or “special” fees for non-standard worksurface shapes that require additional labour or materials during manufacturing.